psychopy/workshops/source/3days/10introductions.rst

 **Credits:**
     - many other people have contributed to the PsychoPy project (Jeremy Gray, Mike MacAskill, Richard Höchenberger, Sol Simpson being the biggest contributors)

-    - Nottingham University have been paying my (Jons) salary while PsychoPy was written
+    - Nottingham University have been paying Jons salary while PsychoPy was written

     - Wellcome Trust recently gave us a grant to improve this a LOT